tiagocostarebelo/javascript-daily-codewar-katas/README.md

 **2025-11-03** Solved the daily kata challenge — Vowel Count.
-**2025-11-04** Solved the daily kata challenge - DNAtoRNA conversion
+**2025-11-04** Solved the daily kata challenge - DNAtoRNA conversion **2025-11-05** Solved the daily kata challenge - Is it a Palindrome

 ## How to Contribute